nelson-social/community/ExtendedDescription.md

 At a high level, in order to create and maintain an active account and use the nelson.social online space, you agree:

-1. not to do anything you would not do in Oso Negro Coffee ☕️;
+1. not to do anything you would not do in Oso Negro Coffee ☕️
-2. to acknowledge that Nelson is on the unceded territory of the Sinixt Peoples ✊🏾;
+2. to acknowledge that Nelson is on the unceded territory of the Sinixt Peoples ✊🏾
-3. to comply with the Code of Conduct (https://nelson.social/about/more#code-of-conduct) 💖🏳️‍⚧️🏳️‍🌈; and
+3. to comply with the [Code of Conduct](https://nelson.social/about/more#code-of-conduct) 💖🏳️‍⚧️🏳️‍🌈
 4. to keep Nelson wonderfully, genuinely, uncannily, [insert your own adjective] Nelson ⛷🏔🛶🦄🧜🏾‍♀️💃☮️🧘🏽‍♀️✌🏼🪴

 ## About